Stray Arrows: A Collection of Favorites

-Stray Arrows: A Collection of Favorites is a greatest hits album by American rock band Chevelle, released on December 4, 2012.
+Stray Arrows: A Collection of Favorites is a greatest hits album by the American rock band Chevelle, released on December 4, 2012.
 It includes remastered versions of several hit songs, along with a previously unreleased B-side entitled "Fizgig."
 The songs on the standard track listing (except for "Sleep Apnea", "The Meddler" and "Fizgig") all cracked the top 10 on Billboards Mainstream Rock chart, with "Send the Pain Below", "Vitamin R (Leading Us Along)", "Face to the Floor" and "Hats Off to the Bull" all reaching the No. 1 spot.

 The album was named Revolvers album of the week on December 10, 2012.